marcello3d/node-licensecheck/Readme.md

 Occasionally, packages will not have a license that can be detected.
 If you manually verify the license and wish to save this, you can add a `licenses.json` file in the top-level directory that contains details of the licenses.
-The format (which may include comments)
+The format (which may include comments) is:

 ````
-/* This file holds overrides used by licensecheck tool, handling dependencies with manually verified licenses that
+/* This file holds overrides used by the licensecheck tool, handling dependencies
-   were not uploaded to npm. */
+   with manually verified licenses that were not uploaded to npm. */
 {
-  "uglify-js": { "license": "BSD", "url": "https://github.com/mishoo/UglifyJS2" },
+  "uglify-js": { "license": "BSD-2-Clause", "url": "https://github.com/mishoo/UglifyJS2" },
   "base64id": { "license": "MIT", "url": "https://github.com/faeldt/base64id" },
 }
 ````

 Use SPDX license names in this file.

 How it works
 ------------